syncfusion/ej2-themestudio/README.md

 # ej2-themestudio

-A web-based tool that can be used to customize the Essential JS 2 component themes.
-It supports importing and exporting customized themes, and filtering to select which components to change
+Theme Studio for Essential JS 2 can be used to customize a new theme from an existing theme.
+It doesn't support with Data visualization components like Chart, Diagram, Gauge, Range Navigator, Maps.

+Official theme studio hosted link: https://ej2.syncfusion.com/themestudio/